shayanb/Solidity-Logging-Library/README.md

 # Solidity-Logging-Library
-An expensive library to do loggings in smart contracts
+An expensive mid-level library to do loggings in smart contracts .

 ## example